bareos/bareos/docs/manuals/en/new_main_reference/source/chapter01/state.rst

    -  Restore of one or more files selected interactively either for the current backup or a backup prior to a specified time and date.

-   -  Listing and Restoration of files using stand-alone :program:`bls` and :program:`bextract` tool programs.
+   -  Listing and Restoration of files using stand-alone :command:`bls` and :command:`bextract` tool programs.
 Among other things, this permits extraction of files when Bareos and/or the catalog are not available.
 Note, the recommended way to restore files is using the restore command in the Console.
 These programs are designed for use as a last resort.

    -  Ability to restore the catalog database rapidly by using bootstrap files (previously saved).

-   -  Ability to recreate the catalog database by scanning backup Volumes using the :program:`bscan` program.
+   -  Ability to recreate the catalog database by scanning backup Volumes using the :command:`bscan` program.

 -  SQL Catalog